acrolinx/classic-edition-sdks/README.md

 # Acrolinx Classic Edition SDKs

-This document contains instructions and sample code to help developers integrate [Acrolinx](http://www.acrolinx.com/) in Java, .NET, or C++ applications.
+The following instructions and sample code will help you integrate [Acrolinx](http://www.acrolinx.com/) in Java, .NET, or C++ applications.
 The SDKs take care of most of the functionality for you so you can develop integrations quickly.

 ## Automated or Authoring Integration